GitHub Repository

 # extract water temp in open habitat

-<- data.frame(micro_out$soil) %>% # extract soil parameters
+open <- data.frame(micro_out$soil) %>% # extract soil parameters

-open ::mutate(dates = row_number() / 730) %>% # hours to month
+dplyr::mutate(dates = row_number() / 730) %>% # hours to month

-dplyrmerge(metout, by = "dates") %>%
+merge(metout, by = "dates") %>%

-::filter(dates >= sum_dat$month_start[i] & dates <= sum_dat$month_end[i] & POOLDEP > 400) %>%
+dplyr::filter(dates >= sum_dat$month_start[i] & dates <= sum_dat$month_end[i] & POOLDEP > 400) %>%

 dplyr::summarise(est_Tmax_open_4C = max(D50cm))